bgulanowski/BAScene/README.md

 Example Code
 ------------

-For examples, please see the PerlinTerrain and Blocks demo projects.
+For examples, please see the [Blocks](https://github.com/bgulanowski/Blocks) and [PerlinTerrain](https://github.com/bgulanowski/PerlinTerrain) demo projects.

 Note on the API